 Outdoor sculptures: Walk around the Loop and see great works by Calder, Picasso and Miro.
 One of the newest additions to the group is Anish Kapoor’s Cloud Gate sculpture in Millennium Park at Washington St. At the south end of Grant Park is a great work, Agora, featuring a group of 106 headless and armless iron sculptures designed by Polish artist Magdalena Abakanowicz.

 Catch 35: This is one of the best restaurants in the Loop.
 It has been open for over 23 years and has the best seafood and sleek decor.
-They recently opened an outdoor patio.
+They recently opened an outdoor patio which I enjoyed on my last visit.
+They also have live music in the bar.
 35 W. Wacker

 At 230 N. Michigan Ave. is the recently opened Pendry Chicago, a boutique hotel located in the historic and iconic Carbine & Carbon Building, an Art Deco building from 1929.
 It is a beautifully renovated property along with Bar Pendry off of the lobby, Venteaux a French brasserie, oyster & champagne bar and café from Michelin-starred Chef Donald Young and a stunning rootop bar, Château Carbide.
 Venteaux also has a colorful café featuring coffee, pastries, salads and sandwiches.
 I went for the first time and thought the avocado toast was one of the best I have ever eaten.